 Steven Alexander Hobbs, the large red-headed guard

-What vicarious sacrifice did the fifteen prostitutes represent?
-Were they substitutes for cubicle-dwelling women who treated him with disdain, like his job was a Wiffle job, his life a Civil War reenactment?
+What vicarious atonement did the fifteen prostitutes represent?
+Were they sacrificed as substitutes for cubicle-dwelling women who treated him with disdain, like his job was a Wiffle job, his life a Civil War reenactment?
 Ginger-themed taunts do not recede on the horizon of Time, where it’s always third grade.
-The discovery that atonement cannot be attained is bitter.
 The indignities guards endure come with compounding interest.
 The harder you try to catch up the further you fall behind.